apeskinian/p5_treasures_untold/README.md

     | :---: |
     | ![FAQs](documentation/features/dashboard/faq_admin/faqs.png "FAQs") |

-    To create a a FAQ the green plus icon is tapped/clicked, a prompt is displayed with the input form to create a new FAQ with the following fields:
+    To create a a FAQ the green add button is clicked, a prompt is displayed with the input form to create a new FAQ with the following fields:
     - Topic
     - Question
     - Answer